D3Isaac/D3Isaac/README.md

-- 👋 Hi, I’m @D3Isaac
+- Hi, I’m Isaac Pires Massena
-- 👀 I’m interested in Game Dev, AI, OS, etc...
+- I’m interested in Game Dev
-- 🌱 I’m currently learning Python
+- I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- How to reach me:
-- 📫 How to reach me ...
+  Instagram: @isaacpires_massena

 <!---
 D3Isaac/D3Isaac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.